sadanand-singh/Blog/posts/myarchsetup.rst

     sudo pacaur -S profile-sync-daemon

-Run *psd* the first time which will create a config file at `$XDG_CONFIG_HOME/psd/psd.conf` which contains all settings.
+Run *psd* the first time which will create a configuration file at `$XDG_CONFIG_HOME/psd/psd.conf` which contains all settings.

 .. code:: bash